 To make sure that flavors spread across nicely and evenly, it's best to spread pressed garlic all over each eggplant slice.
 It may sound a bit tedious, but really does not take that long, about 10 minutes or so.

-Then layer your eggplant in a pot or a container, sprinkling a tiny bit of salt and pepper, and the greens, on top of each slice.
+Then, layer your eggplant in a pot or a container, sprinkling a tiny bit of salt and pepper, and chopped fresh herbs on top of each slice.
 Again, this helps to ensure that each piece is as seasoned and as flavorful as the next.
+Use only fresh herbs as they add clean, bold flavors to the eggplant.
+We like dill and parsley but there are other excellent herbs that you can use, like chives, mint, cilantro and more.

 When done layering, cover with a lid and keep at room temperature for four hours.
 Now your eggplant are fully marinated and ready for serving.